 RICH DiSILVIO Biography

-DiSilvio's fine art is available as giclees on canvas, prints or greeting cards at DV Books.
+DiSilvio's fine art is available as giclees on canvas, prints or greeting cards, along with a large collection of his books at DV Books.

 Throughout his long and versatile career, however, Rich also engaged the fields of architecture, construction, historical writing, fictional novels, educational software, textile giftwares, music, advertising & new media.
 Beyond an architectural design and construction career under Creative Design Contractors, as an author Rich has written about history, art, music, politics, and many other topics.